Recently asked questions relating to Colney Hatch leasehold conveyancing

 - Service charge per centages that don't add up correctly leaving a shortfall

-A defective lease will likely cause issues when trying to sell a property as they can affect a potential buyer’s ability to obtain a mortgage.
-Accord Mortgages Ltd, Chelsea Building Society, and Bank of Ireland all have very detailed conveyancing instructions when it comes to what is expected in a lease.
-If a mortgage lender believes that the lease is defective they may refuse to provide security, obliging the purchaser to withdraw.
+A defective lease can cause issues when trying to sell a property as they can affect a potential buyer’s ability to obtain a mortgage.
+Halifax, Coventry Building Society, and Aldermore all have express requirements when it comes to what is expected in a lease.
+If a mortgage lender believes that the lease is defective they may refuse to grant the mortgage, obliging the purchaser to pull out.

 Other Topics